rajesh-ranjan-git/Shopify/README.md

-# Shopify
+# Shopprixity

-Welcome to the Shopify project!
+Welcome to the Shopprixity project!
 This platform is designed to provide users with an intuitive and robust online shopping experience.
-Whether you're a seller looking to set up an online store or a customer browsing for products, Shopify simplifies the entire e-commerce process.
+Whether you're a seller looking to set up an online store or a customer browsing for products, Shopprixity simplifies the entire e-commerce process.

 ## Table of Contents